Lab 5: Soil and The Carbon Cycle

 The "permanence" of permafrost depends on the length of seasonal freeze-thaw cycles.
 In Arctic tundra freeze-thaw cycles, winters are long and summers are short.
 The active layer of permafrost, the topmost layer of soil, thaws in the summer and freezes in the winter.
 During the summer, the active layer warms up enough for plants to grow.
 Because the Arctic is warming, many permafrost regions now have shorter winters.
 In these areas, scientists have observed an increase in the depth of the active layer and a decrease in the depth of the permafrost.

-How much carbon is in permafrost?twice as much as is in the atmosphere now!
+Permafrost is like an immense refrigerator freezer full of frozen food.
+Some areas of permafrost have been frozen for thousands of years, preserving the dead plant and animal material trapped in its soils.
+Scientists estimate that permafrost soils in the Northern Hemisphere hold around 1,700 billion gigatons of organic carbontwice as much as is in the atmosphere now!
 That is a lot of organic carbon waiting to be decomposed and "unlocked."
 If cold enough, microbial decomposition and respiration slows down but does not necessarily stop.
-As a matter of fact, recent research indicates that even when temperatures are below freezing, some microbes are still busy decomposing organic matter in the permafrost soil.
+As a matter of fact, recent research indicates that even when temperatures are below freezing, some microbes are still slowly decomposing organic matter in the permafrost soil.

 Consider the diagram of permafrost soil on the above-right and make special note of the active layer.
 This layer contains carbon from dead plants and animals that have died within the past few years.
 The permafrost contains very old carbon- perhaps hundreds to thousands of years old.
 When this permafrost melts, the carbon is made available to microbes which then produce carbon dioxide and methane.